 Frisky Fox Plus 20

-The Frisky Fox Plus 20 inch self propelled petrol lawn mower has been our favourite option in the past, but at the moment its hard to get hold of.
+The Frisky Fox Plus 20 inch model has been our favourite option in the past, but at the moment its hard to get hold of.
 When it’s been available, its well rounded features have been backed up by competitive pricing.
-That was also reflected in the fact that it was the highest placed self propelled model in Amazon UK’s best seller list at the time of writing our review, a clear indication that it’s also popular with buyers too.
+That was also reflected in the fact that it was the highest placed product in Amazon UK’s best seller list at the time of writing our review, a clear indication that it’s also popular with buyers too.

 What makes this such a great choice is the fact that there’s very little left out.
 While some aspects of the Frisky Fox are outdone by other mowers, very few come close to offering such a complete package.
 For example, the 50 litre grass clippings bin isn’t the largest available, but combining that with the ability to switch between collecting clippings as you mow or mulching instead is something that is hard to match in another mower at a similar price point.
 If you couple the value for money with the overwhelmingly positive customer reviews, it’s easy to see why this mower previously topped our table above.